JazzMaster/LazGFX/README.md

 The location of which on Windows is completely unknown.
 (they could be anywhere-even missing-)

+As soon as Unice code is working- both windows and OSX code will see an overhaul.

 ### Why is SDL here?

 SDL 1 and 2  "unified sources" included- for your pleasure programming.

-SDL2_AUDIO is encountering a random Pointer bug after failing somewhere .
+SDL2_AUDIO is encountering a random Pointer bug after failing somewhere .<br>
 (Im assuming it cant find the soundcard device.
 PortAudio/uos doesnt seem to have that problem.)

-I have found that SDL is scattered to the winds, and that developing for it -is hard- because of that.
+I have found that SDL is scattered to the winds, and that developing for it -is hard- because of that.<br>
-But its good code to get started with.
+But its good code to get started with.<Br>
 It will give you a basic idea what - and how- things work.

 OpenGL and SDL (in 3d) dont mix very well.

-You dont need SDL for input.
+You dont need SDL for input. <br>
 freeGLUT/OGL gives it to you.